JM-Weber/James-Weber/docs/teaching.md

 - **MPhil Assistant Supervisor - Atmospheric Chemistry**<br />
 Developing and evaluating an improved scheme for DMS chemistry in UKCA.

+- **MSc Supervisor - Atmospheric Chemistry**<br />
+I generated model data for a student and advised them on analysis techniques to investigate how tree planting may affect surface air quality.

 - **UKCA Climate Model Training Course 2021, 2022<br />**
 I demonstrated on the 2021 and 2022 UKCA training courses (link [here](https://www.ukca.ac.uk/wiki/index.php/UKCA_Chemistry_and_Aerosol_Tutorials_at_vn11.8)) run by Dr N. Luke Abraham.
 This demonstrating role involved helping students with the course's exercises and explaining aspects of the model.